Look up free King County public records on anyone right away using the tools provided in this resource.

 It should be noted that the King County Sheriff’s Office will not provide warrant information via email or phone in order to protect the privacy of the individuals and reduce the likelihood of miscommunication.14

-Warrant Look Up Through the Washington Department of Corrections (DOC): In addition to the county resources, state agencies can be a source of warrant information—in particular, the Washington Department of Corrections (DOC) has a Warrant Search Feature Tool that can be used to find individuals who have warrants and those that are wanted.
+Warrant Lookup via the Washington Department of Corrections (DOC): In addition to the county resources, state agencies can be a source of warrant information—in particular, the Washington Department of Corrections (DOC) has a Warrant Search Feature Tool that can be used to find individuals who have warrants and those that are wanted.

 Additionally, there is also a Washington State Patrol’s (WSP) Most Wanted link that has mugshots of offenders wanted by the WSP for those who want to find someone’s mugshot.

-How To Check if Someone Is on Probation Through the Probation Division of the King County District Court
+How To See if Someone Is on Probation Through the Probation Division of the King County District Court

 It should be stated that probation information released to the public by the probation division of the King County District Court is limited in scope and details such as the offender’s description and their interactions with the court will not be released.
-In effect, probation information is not considered part of King County public records.
-However, criminal records are mostly available to the public in Washington State.
+In effect, probation information is not considered part of King County public records; however, criminal records are mostly available to the public in Washington.

-The King County District Court (KCDC) – Probation Services Division (PSD) online directory is found here and has contacts for customer service.
+The King County District Court (KCDC) – Probation Services Division (PSD) online directory has contacts for customer service.

 King County citizens can access all court records by contacting the County Superior Court Clerk’s Office—records can be accessed in two ways: online through the KC Script Portal or Case Search and in person.17, 18

-In Person Requests to Court Records: King County court records can be accessed in person by visiting any of the King County Superior Court Clerk’s Office locations during business hours.
-The link provides the addresses and hours of operation.
-Non certified copy fee is $0.25 per page for online viewing and downloading; $0.50 if it is clerk assisted.
-Certified copies cost $5.00 for the 1st page; $1.00 for additional pages.
+Non-certified copy fee is $0.25 per page for online viewing and downloading; $0.50 if it is clerk assisted.
+Certified copies cost $5.00 for the 1st page and $1.00 for additional pages.
 A detailed breakdown of court fees can be found here.

-How To Order Other Vital Records in King County Such as Birth & Death Certificates
+How To Order Other Vital Records in King County (Birth & Death Certificates)

 The other two vital records—birth and death records can be obtained in King County by contacting the King County Department of Public Health and the Washington Department of Health.

-Request Birth & Death Certificates From the King County Department of Public Health (DPH)
+Request Birth & Death Certificates Through the King County Department of Public Health (DPH)

 Interested parties looking to order birth certificates or death certificates can do so from the King County Department of Public Health (DPH) in several ways including online, mail and in person requests.

-Online Requests for Birth and Death Certificates— Online requests are completed through VitalChek.
-Costs for either birth or death certificate is $25.00 and an extra $15.00 for vendor and shipping fees (rush shipping is available at extra cost).
+Online Requests for Birth & Death Certificates— Online requests are completed through VitalChek.
+Costs for either birth or death certificate are $25.00 and an extra $15.00 for vendor and shipping fees (rush shipping is available at extra cost).
 Payment is made via debit/credit card.

-Telephone Requests for Birth and Death Certificates— It is possible to make the requests via telephone anytime by calling +1-888-273-4623.
-The cost for the certificates is the same at $25.00 and are processed between 15-20 business days after they are delivered by regular email.
+Telephone Requests for Birth & Death Certificates— It is possible to make the requests via telephone anytime by calling +1-888-273-4623.
+The cost for the certificates is the same at $25.00 and is processed between 15-20 business days after they are delivered by regular email.
 Rush delivery is available (UPS) for an additional $18.50.

-Mail Requests for Birth and Death Certificates— To order either a birth certificate or death certificate, download and print an application for a birth certificate form (Spanish) or application for a death certificate form (Spanish) respectively.
+Mail Requests for Birth & Death Certificates— To order either a birth certificate or death certificate, download and print an application for a birth certificate form (Spanish) or application for a death certificate form (Spanish), respectively.

 KC Vital Statistics